U.S. pending home sales unexpectedly drop in May

-WASHINGTON, June 28 Contracts to buy previously owned U.S. homes unexpectedly fell in May, the third straight monthly decline, as a lack of homes for sale on the market crimped supply.
+WASHINGTON, June 28 (Reuters) - Contracts to buy previously owned U.S. homes unexpectedly fell in May, the third straight monthly decline, as a lack of homes for sale on the market crimped supply.

 The National Association of Realtors said on Wednesday its Pending Home Sales Index, based on contracts signed last month, dropped 0.8 percent to 108.5.
 Pending home sales fell in the Northeast, South and West, and were flat in the Midwest.